SchlenkR/FsHttp/README.md

 FsHttp comes in 2 'flavours' that can be used to describe HTTP requests.
 Although it is a good thing to have 1 solution for a problem instead of 2, it's up to you which style you prefer.

+## Building

+You need to have dotnet SDK 3.1.202 installed (as specified in global.json).

 ## Sources and Demos

 Have a look at these files for more use cases: